Transforming graph states via Bell state measurements: Graph transformations for connected fusion qubits

 \subsection{$X_AY_B\land Y_AZ_B$ ($A$, $B$ connected)}

-In section~\ref{sec:xyyz_connect}, we have considered the parity measurement $X_AY_B$ $\land$ $Y_AZ_B$ when the two fusion qubits $A, B$ are not connected.
+In Section~\ref{sec:xyyz_connect}, we have considered the parity measurement $X_AY_B$ $\land$ $Y_AZ_B$ when the two fusion qubits $A, B$ are not connected.
 Here we derive the corresponding rules when $A, B$ are connected starting from \cref{eq_stabs_connected_1,eq_stabs_connected_2,eq_stabs_connected_3,eq_stabs_connected_4,eq_stabs_connected_5,eq_stabs_connected_6}.
 The stabilizer $S_A$ in Eq~\eqref{eq_stabs_connected_1} anticommutes with $X_AY_B$.
 The same applies to $S_{a_i}$ (Eq.~\eqref{eq_stabs_connected_3}) and $S_{b_i}$ (Eq.~\eqref{eq_stabs_connected_4}) and we replace $S_{a_i}$ by $S_{a_i}S_A$, $S_{b_i}$ by $S_{b_i}S_A$, and drop $S_A$.
 The remaining stabilizers, which all commute with $X_AY_B$, are:

 where the stabilizers in \cref{eq_xyyz_conn_3,eq_xyyz_conn_4} anticommute with the second parity $Y_AZ_B$.
-As before, different cases are considered since some types of anticommuting stabilizers might not exist.
+As before, different cases are considered since some types of anticommuting stabilizers may not exist.

-In this case no stabilizer from \cref{eq_xyyz_conn_3,eq_xyyz_conn_4} exists and the stabilizer in Eq.~\eqref{eq:xyyz_conn_1} is equal to $\mathds{1}$ after the fusion. $S_{a_i}$ in Eq.~\eqref{eq:xyyz_conn_2} and $S_{d_i}$ in Eq.~\eqref{eq:xyyz_conn_5} are the only remaining stabilizers and these commute with both measured parities.
+In this case, no stabilizer from \cref{eq_xyyz_conn_3,eq_xyyz_conn_4} exists and the stabilizer in Eq.~\eqref{eq:xyyz_conn_1} is equal to $\mathds{1}$ after the fusion. $S_{a_i}$ in Eq.~\eqref{eq:xyyz_conn_2} and $S_{d_i}$ in Eq.~\eqref{eq:xyyz_conn_5} are the only remaining stabilizers, and these commute with both measured parities.
 Applying the gate $R$ on the qubits of type $S_{a_i}$ and dropping the measured qubits $A, B$ yields the stabilizers of a graph state:

-In this case, there is at least one stabilizer of type $S_{b_i}$ in Eq.~\eqref{eq_xyyz_conn_3} which anticommutes with the second parity $Y_AZ_B$.
-We pick a special neighbor $b_*\in N(B)\setminus A\setminus N(A)$ and multiply $S_{b_*}$ on all other stabilizers that anticommute with $Y_AZ_B$.
+In this case, there is at least one stabilizer of type $S_{b_i}$ in Eq.~\eqref{eq_xyyz_conn_3} that anticommutes with the second parity $Y_AZ_B$.
+We choose a special neighbor $b_*\in N(B)\setminus A\setminus N(A)$ and multiply $S_{b_*}$ on all other stabilizers that anticommute with $Y_AZ_B$.
 Dropping the measured qubits $A, B$ and writing the support on $b_*$ explicitly yields: